jranaraki/SUFFUSE/README.md

 This code can be run using [MATLAB](https://www.mathworks.com/products/matlab.html) R2006a and above

 ## Run
-To run the program open `main.m` in MATLAB, choose any dataset (by considering the requirements stated in **Note** section), and hit F5.
+To run the program open `main.m` in MATLAB, choose any dataset (by considering the requirements stated in the **Note** section of this page), and hit F5.

 All datasets are stored in *data* folder and originally adopted from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

 ## Note
-Datasets end with *OK.csv* in their names should have no column and/or row names, and the class values should be numeric and sorted in ascending order.
+Datasets end with *OK.csv* in their names should have no column and/or row names, the first column should be row number, and the class values should be numeric.
 The ones ending with *W.csv* should have columns name and the class values should be alphabetical.